What Is Process Documentation?

-Documentation can encompass a wide variety of elements based on what your business needs.
-Think of your process documentation as a roadmap: You can use it to show how the process is today (as-is) and how it will be after you make improvements (to-be).
-You can also use it for the following:
+Business process documentation is a roadmap.
+You can use it to show how the process is today (as-is) and how it will be after you make improvements (to-be).
+We’ve outlined additional business process documentation use cases below:

 - Value Chain: These are the customer-initiated, large-scale business processes that deliver a product or service.
 They help your business calculate its profit margin by including all of the pertinent steps and their attendant delivery costs.
 For more information on value chains, read “The Art of Value Chain Analysis: From Defining Activities to Identifying Areas for Improvement.”